mrinoybanerjee/Huberman_AI/README.md

 ## Configuration

-Before launching Huberman_AI, configure the environment variables:
+Before launching Longevity_AI, configure the environment variables:

 1. Rename the `.env.example` file to `.env`.
 2. Fill in the necessary values in `.env`, such as API keys, database connection strings, or other configuration details specific to your environment.

 ## Usage

-To start Huberman_AI, navigate to the `src` directory and run the main script:
+To start Longevity_AI, navigate to the `src` directory and run the main script:

 ```bash
 cd src